Non-perturbative $\langle \phi \rangle$, $\langle \phi^2 \rangle$ and the dynamically generated scalar mass with Yukawa interaction in the inflationary de Sitter spacetime: Introduction

 Some of the earlier works on the Yukawa theory in the de Sitter background can be seen in, e.g~\cite{Prokopec:2003qd, Duffy:2005ue, Miao:2006pn, Garbrecht, Boyanovski, Bhattacharya:2023twz}.
 These works chiefly involve computation of scalar and fermion self energies, renormalisation and some aspects of quantum entanglement.
-In particular in~\cite{Miao:2006pn}, one loop effective action for the scalar was constructed by integrating out the fermion degrees of freedom.
+In particular in~\cite{Miao:2006pn}, one loop effective action for the scalar was constructed by integrating out the fermions.
 However, any self interaction at tree level for the scalar was excluded there.
-We further refer our reader to \cite{Toms:2018wpy, Toms:2018oal, Toms:2019erd} for discussion on effective action with Yukawa interaction in general curved spacetimes.
+We further refer our reader to \cite{Toms:2018wpy, Toms:2018oal, Toms:2019erd, Inagaki:1993ya, Inagaki:1997kz, Inagaki:2015eza, Elizalde:1995bm} for discussion on effective action with Yukawa and four fermion interactions in curved spacetimes.

 The rest of the paper is organised is as follows.
 In the next section and in the two appendices, we sketch the basic technical framework we shall be working in.
 In \ref{s3}, we consider the late time, coarse grained equation of motion for the scalar and compute the late time expectation value of $\phi$ with respect to the initial Bunch-Davies vacuum up to three loop order.
-In \ref{NP1}, we resum the result to find out a non-perturbative result.
-In \ref{s4}, we perform analogous analysis for $\phi^2$ and the dynamical mass is computed in \ref{loc-comp}.
+In \ref{NP1}, we do resummation to find out a non-perturbative result.
+In \ref{s4}, we perform analogous analysis for $\phi^2$ and the dynamical generated late time mass is computed in \ref{loc-comp}.
 Finally we conclude in \ref{s5}.
 We shall work with the mostly positive signature of the metric in $d = 4 - \epsilon$ ($\epsilon = 0^{+}$) dimensions and will set $c = 1 = \hbar$ throughout.
 The vacuum expectation value of any operator $O$ will be denoted as $\langle O \rangle$.
 Also for the sake of brevity and to save space, we shall denote for powers of propagators and logarithms respectively as, $(i\Delta)^n\equiv i\Delta^n$ and also $(\ln a )^n \equiv \ln^n a$.